 Greetings, and welcome to my personal website!
-I’m the Vice-Rector for Research & Innovation of the Neapolis University Pafos in Cyprus, a Professor of AI, and director of the Intelligent Systems Laboratory (isLab).
+I’m the Vice-Rector for Research and Innovation at Neapolis University Pafos in Cyprus, a Professor of AI, and the director of the Intelligent Systems Laboratory (isLab).

 My academic background includes a Diploma (M.Eng.) in Electrical and Computer Engineering and a Ph.D. in Computer Vision, both earned from Democritus University in Greece.
 After completing a 6-year postdoctoral fellowship at the Center for Research and Technology Hellas (CERTH), I joined the Cyprus University of Technology as a visiting teaching staff.
 I also served as a visiting lecturer and researcher at the Alpen-Adria-Universität Klagenfurt in Austria.
 In 2017, I was elected Associate Professor at the Neapolis University Pafos.

 My research focuses on the exciting intersection of Artificial Intelligence, Computer Vision, and Robotics.
 Over the years, I have been privileged to be involved in several R&D projects funded by European and National organizations.
-I have received several distinctions, grants, scholarships, and awards for my contributions.
+For my contributions, I have received several distinctions, grants, scholarships, and awards.

 I am thrilled to have been involved in several innovative projects that have made significant contributions to the field, including:

-• Participating in the European project sFly, where we developed a pioneering visual-SLAM-based autonomous navigation mechanism for UAVs to navigate in GPS-denied environments.
+- Participating in the European project sFly, we developed a pioneering visual-SLAM-based autonomous navigation mechanism for UAVs to navigate in GPS-denied environments.

-• Making a valuable contribution to the field of image retrieval through the development of Compact Composite Descriptors (CCDs), which are a set of low-level features that accurately describe and retrieve visual multimedia content.
+- Making a valuable contribution to the field of image retrieval through the development of Compact Composite Descriptors (CCDs), a set of low-level features that accurately describe and retrieve visual multimedia content.

 I’ve been a reviewer for leading scientific journals in artificial intelligence, image processing, and multimedia (e.g., IEEE PAMI, IEEE TMM, IEEE TRO, etc.).
 I’m also an editorial board member in several international academic journals.
 Moreover, I have served as a reviewer and member of the program committees of several international conferences/workshops (e.g., IEEE IROS, IEEE ICRA, etc.).
 I’m also a Senior member of the IEEE and a proud Sigma Xi member.